This dataset contains quarterly data for the fiscal years 2014 - 2015 and is available in the following formats:

 SSA administers means-tested Supplemental Security Income (SSI) program, nationwide federal assistance program that guarantees a minimum level of income.
 We pay SSI benefits to help aged (age 65 or older), blind, and disabled people, who have limited income, limited resources, and are U. S. citizen or national, or in one of certain categories of aliens.
 An initial claim is the initial request or application submitted by the public.

-This dataset provides quarterly volumes of SSI Blind & Disabled initial claims at the national level from federal fiscal year 2014 and onwards for Asian & Pacific Islander language preferences.
+These datasets provide quarterly volumes of SSI Blind & Disabled initial claims at the national level from federal fiscal year 2014 and onwards for Asian & Pacific Islander language preferences.

 Data Collection Description